Brianna López

 is a NYC-based dance artist.

-There is reverence here: for the senses, for what cannot be named, for the poetry of the ordinary.
+There is reverence here: for the senses, for what cannot be named, for the poetry of ordinary experience.
 This is a practice of noticing, of breath, of availability.
 To enter it is to arrive fully in the body, to feel gravity and freedom at once, to let the body and heart speak together.
 This is where I reside.